Civil War Monument

 In the 20th century, Kent County faced various social and economic changes.
 Modernization brought infrastructure improvements, such as the construction of the Chesapeake Bay Bridge, which connected the eastern and western shores of the state.
 The county experienced urbanization and suburbanization, as people sought new opportunities outside of traditional agricultural pursuits.
 Today, Kent County remains known for its scenic landscapes, historic towns, and agricultural heritage, attracting visitors who appreciate its natural beauty and cultural significance.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Kent County, Maryland.
+This timeline provides a concise overview of the key events in the history of Kent County, Maryland.

 • 1642: Kent County established as one of Maryland's original counties